144E.50 Emergency medical services fund.

 A funding reduction under this paragraph is effective for the fiscal year in which the reduction is taken and the following fiscal year.

-(d) The emergency medical services regulatory board shall distribute any funds withheld from a regional board under paragraph (c) to the remaining regional boards on a pro rata basis.
+(e) The board shall distribute any funds withheld from a regional board under paragraph (d) to the remaining regional boards on a pro rata basis.

 Official Publication of the State of Minnesota